 Feel free to walk the course, but also keep an eye on your pace of play.
 Consider other members when playing and allow a following foursome to play through if your group is lagging behind.
 If you have guests, the club might limit the number that you can bring during peak times such as Saturdays and Sundays.

 Much of golf course etiquette involves the speed of your play.
 Time spent on the green is one of the main causes of slow play.
 Yes, line up your shot and give yourself a fair setup of your shot, but remember that others are waiting.
 Try to select clubs and study your line while others are putting.

 If you're using a golf cart, you do assume all personal responsibility and liability connected with operating it.
 To minimize risks, don't overload your cart.
 Two people and two sets of clubs only.
 No one should ever hang off the back or sides even if it's for a short ride.
 Keep them on the cart paths as much as possible and remember the 90 degree rule when going to your ball.

 And of course, consider yourself!
 If there's lightning, all play is suspended and everyone on the course should return to the club house until the weather clears.
 The club may choose to close the course in any situation where the grounds could be damaged by players, for other bad weather, or for maintenance, although we try to minimize any disruptions.
 Jogging, cycling, or walking on the golf course is not permitted - it's dangerous for you and disruptive to other players.

 The Copper River County Club golf course in Fresno, CA is open only to members of the Copper River Country Club and their guests.
 We are accepting a limited number of membership applications.
-If you love to play golf, enjoy unlimited personal fitness options, love to swim with the family, and are looking for dining and entertaining options, contact our Assistant General Manager, Geoff Hirata at 559-434-8995.
+If you love to play golf, enjoy unlimited personal fitness options, love to swim with the family, and are looking for dining and entertaining options, contact our Director of Operations, Geoff Hirata at 559-434-8997.